 Also work on getting all of your key contracts locked up for as long as possible.
 If you have important contracts coming up for renegotiation in the next year, then try to get them extended or renegotiated now.
 I’ve seen deals fall apart because important contracts were put up for bid during the sales process and the seller thought it would be easy to extend.

-While most business owners spend tax season finding every business expense they can possibly claim in order to reduce their tax bill, that may not be the right move before a valuation.
+While most business owners spend tax season finding every business expense they can possibly claim in order to reduce their tax bill, that may not be the right move before you value your company and try to sell it.

 Shawn Hyde, CBA, CVA, CMEA, & Business Appraiser at Canyon Valuations, says: